Springboard raises $31 million to retool the technology workforce

 New tools

-Among the new products is a “hireability forecaster,” which offers an early indication of how likely a student will be to find a job based on the progress that they are (or aren’t) making.
+Among the new products is a “hireability forecaster,” which offers an early indication of how likely a student will be to find a job based on the progress they’re making.
 This feature is already being offered to prospective students.
 Additionally, Springboard is developing a “student-job fit recommender,” which it touts as an AI-driven job matching tool that automatically recommends open roles at Springboard’s partner companies based on each student’s background and skill set.

-Springboard is also developing a new tool called “Springboard introductions,” which is a browser plugin designed to give students “targeted introductions and job referrals” from its community of mentors and alumni.
-For example, if someone is applying for a job through LinkedIn, Springboard may surface individuals already working at the company who can recommend the new Springboard graduate for the role — referrals are known to boost a candidate’s chances of standing out in the application vetting process.
+Springboard is also developing a new tool called “Springboard introductions,” a browser plugin designed to give students “targeted introductions and job referrals” from its community of mentors and alumni.
+For example, if someone is applying for a job through LinkedIn, Springboard could surface individuals already working at the company to provide a referral.

 Both the recommender and introductions products are currently in development and are expected to launch around mid-September.